-The book includes an early version of the clues, with a very different theme.
+This new edition of the Chouette d’Or book includes the original clues, along with an earlier version of the clues, with a very different theme.
 The Hunt of Father Méhus is about a quest for a golden egg.
 The theme was changed to an owl following discussions with the game’s backers as golden eggs were connected to Faberge.

 Becker also presents two ‘intermediate’ clues, created between the egg version of the hunt and the final published clues.

 The early versions of the clues reveal subtle differences that might hint at a solution to the final puzzle.
 They are almost identical to the Golden Owl clues, but have a few changed visuals and words.
 The book also contains the instructions written for Becker to create the art, these instructions could show the emphasis we need to place on the visuals.

 The early clues list the colours that would be shown on each page, green, blue-green etc. This was later changed to the colour wavelength numbers we see now 530, 500 etc. This is because the colours couldn’t be printed exactly accurately, and using the numbers make this element of the puzzle more solveable.